Quick Reviews: 'Chaos Walking', 'F9' | Daisy Ridley, Tom Holland, Vin Diesel, Fast & Furious

 The year is 2257 and we find Todd living in New World where all the residents, them all being men now after a war with ''alien species'' Speckles was fatal to all women, can hear and see everyone's thoughts through telepathy and smoke-like visions called ''Noise''.
 One day a spaceship crashes nearby the town and soon Todd finds Viola whose presence has alerted Mayor Prentiss (played by Mads Mikkelsen) and so soon Todd and Viola escape to a new colony as they begin to unravel secrets about Prentiss and the war that wiped out all women.

 There's quite a lot to dig into with that setup and Chaos Walking does get pretty far with the mystery element and two charismatic leads who often do make the material better than it sometimes is.
 With these YA adaptations, you usually get the feeling that you're not trusted to comprehend everything - even when characters themselves don't - so that tends to come out as exposition.
-That doesn't really happen here and the movie isn't afraid to feel realistically brutal at times (animals often do suffer from mistakes of humanity).
+That doesn't really happen here and the movie isn't afraid to feel realistically brutal at times (animals often do suffer from mistakes of the humanity).

-Where the script and direction lose the plot a little is when it tries to build the meaning of Prentiss because he is left on the background while we follow Todd and Viola, this leads to the final act not having enough stakes to make an emphasis.
+Where the script and direction lose the plot a little is when it tries to build the meaning of Prentiss because he is left in the background while we follow Todd and Viola, this leads to the final act not having enough stakes to make an emphasis.
 There are also clear mistakes in the filmmaking such as the forest chase sequence where the visual effects are lacking or visualisation of the Noise which becomes old real fast.
 What saves enough of the film is that there are distinct ideas here, therefore making it rise above the surface of merely surviving a situation, or just being drowned in CGI-heavy world-building.

 Smileys: Pacing, premise